cr7pt0gr4ph7/blog/_posts/2024-04-25-code-formatting-with-git-filter-branch.md

 ... [truncated for brevity]
 ```

-We can use this mapping information to show the differences between the original and the reformatted commits:
+We can feed this mapping information into [`git range-diff`] to show the differences between the original and the reformatted commits:

 ```bash
 git cat-file -p git-rewrite-state:filter.map | while read oldnewrefline